monkberry/monkberry.github.io/docs/installation.md

 <script src="https://cdn.jsdelivr.net/monkberry/latest/monkberry.js"></script>
 ```

-Note what you still need to precompile your views to use it.
+Note that you still need to precompile your views to use it.

-Over versions aviable on [jsDelivr.com](https://www.jsdelivr.com/projects/monkberry) CDN.
+Other versions available on [jsDelivr.com](https://www.jsdelivr.com/projects/monkberry) CDN.

 ## Standalone

-If you want only play with Monkberry and do not install it, you can use [monkberry-standalone](https://github.com/monkberry/standalone).
+If you only want to play with Monkberry and do not need to install it, you can use [monkberry-standalone](https://github.com/monkberry/standalone).
 This package includes Monkberry runtime and compiler.

-You can play with Monkberry in this [fiddle](https://jsfiddle.net/medv/z8pzsdyv/).
+You can also play with Monkberry in this [fiddle](https://jsfiddle.net/medv/z8pzsdyv/).